The Effect of Beijing’s Driving Restrictions on Pollution and Economic Activity

 Cheung Kong Graduate School of Business

 We evaluate the environmental benefit and economic cost of Beijing’s driving restrictions.
-Based on daily data from multiple monitoring stations, air pollution falls 19% during every-other-day and 7% during one-day-per-week restrictions.
-Based on hourly television viewership data, the number of viewers during the restrictions increases 1.5 to 2.2% for workers with discretionary work time but is unaffected for workers without, consistent with the restrictions’ higher per-day commute costs reducing daily labor supply.
-In the short run, benefits from reduced morbidity and mortality likely exceed costs of reduced output.
+Based on daily data from multiple monitoring stations, air pollution falls 20% during every-other-day and 9% during one-day-per-week restrictions.
+Based on hourly television viewership data, viewership during the restrictions increases by 8.7 to 12.8% for workers with discretionary work time but is unaffected for workers without, consistent with the restrictions’ higher per-day commute costs reducing daily labor supply.
 Causal effects are identified from both time-series and spatial variation in air quality and intra-day variation in viewership.
-The spatial variation tests provide a new means to disentangle confounding policy effects.
 We provide possible reasons for the policy’s success, including evidence of high compliance based on parking garage entrance records.

 JEL Classification: H23, D62, L51, J22, R41working papers series